ESPM 167: ENVIRONMENTAL HEALTH AND DEVELOPMENT

 Links over 7,000 consumer brands to health effects, using MSDS information; allows scientists and consumers to research products based on chemical ingredients.

-- MSDS Resources on the Internet
+- MSDS Resources

 A few web sources of MSDS information, from the University of California Office of the President.
 Try searching by chemical name, product name, and/or CAS number.